wang850228803/gallery/README.md

 a simple gallery

 1. This application is based on 4.4.2, and has been tested on xiaomi2 phone.
+You can get the Gallery.apk directly from the    folder bin.

 2. This is a simple android application which implements the functions as follows:
   Prepare some photos and prebuild them into the app